ansys/pyansys-dev-guide/doc/source/abstractions/service.rst

 - Simplified interface for starting MAPDL
 - Full documentation strings for all classes, methods, and functions

-To properly abstract a service, users must have the option to either launch the service and connect to it locally if the software exists on their machines or connect to a remote instance of the service.
+To properly abstract a service, you must have the option to either launch the service and connect to it locally if the software exists on your machines or connect to a remote instance of the service.
 One way to do this is to include a function to launch the service.

-This example includes ``launch_mapdl``, which brokers a connection via the ``Mapdl`` class:
+This example includes the ``launch_mapdl`` function, which brokers a connection with the ``Mapdl`` class:

 .. code:: pycon